Simulating Transient X-ray Photoelectron Spectra of Fe(CO)5 and Its Photodissociation Products With Multireference Algebraic Diagrammatic Construction Theory: Computational Details

 The MR-ADC calculations were performed at the NEVPT2 singlet optimized geometries using the CASSCF reference wavefunctions with the CAS(10e, 13o) active space (\cref{fig:FeCO5_CAS}) and fully uncontracted def2-TZVPP basis set (unc-def2-TZVPP).
 The $\eta_s = 10^{-5}$ and $\eta_d = 10^{-10}$ parameters were specified to remove linearly dependent semiinternal and double excitations, respectively.
-When calculating the XPS spectra at the \ce{CO} 3$\sigma$ edge, one uncoordinated CO molecule was included in the \ce{Fe(CO)4} and \ce{Fe(CO)3} calculations in order to simulate the experimental conditions with free CO being present.\cite{Leitner:2018p44307} We also considered alternative selections of equilibrium geometries, active spaces, and basis sets in \cref{sec:Results:geometry,sec:Results:active_space,sec:Results:basis_set}.
+We also considered alternative selections of equilibrium geometries, active spaces, and basis sets in \cref{sec:Results:geometry,sec:Results:active_space,sec:Results:basis_set}.
 For the planar (D\textsubscript{3h}) geometry of \ce{Fe(CO)3}, a smaller CAS(8e, 12o) was used, due to a weaker interaction between the ligand $\sigma$ orbitals and Fe d$_{z^{2}}$.

 The MR-ADC simulations of XPS spectra were performed using density fitting where for each main basis set we employed the corresponding JKFIT and RI auxiliary basis sets in the CASSCF and MR-ADC calculations, respectively.\cite{Weigend:1998p143,Hattig:2004p59,Hellweg:2007p587,Weigend:2008p167} Additionally, relativistic effects were incorporated using the spin-free X2C Hamiltonian\cite{Dyall.2001.4,Liu.2009} and spin--orbit coupling calculations as described in \cref{sec:Theory:so_coupling} and ESI.$\dag$ The XPS spectra were simulated by plotting the density of states